mbonneau/study-category-theory/README.md

 > There are different kinds of category, a Set is one kind of category in which 'objects' are sets, and arrows are functions that go from one set to another set. - [Bartosz](https://youtu.be/dgrucfgv2Tw?t=27m28s)

+# Yoneda Lemma
+In mathematics, specifically in category theory, the [Yoneda lemma](https://ncatlab.org/nlab/show/Yoneda+lemma) is an abstract result on functors of the type morphisms into a fixed object.

+# Modern ideas in FP
+The two most important ideas in modern Functional programming are:

+1. __Data first:__ Functional programming is all about putting data first.
+First define what kinds of data we have in a problem domain and what kind of transformations we want on them.
+Then we are building up the data structures and the code to do the transformations.

+2. __Managing of side-effects:__ Functional programming is not (only) about pure funcions any more.
+Eventually programs will produce side-effects and side-effect management is a puzzle in many parts.

+So its about data management __and__ controlling side-effects.

+Data is represented by _Structure_ and Types are represented by _functions_.

 # History of programming languages
 - [History of programming languages](http://cdn.oreillystatic.com/news/graphics/prog_lang_poster.pdf)